stpaultim/project_feed/README.md

 Project Feed
 =====================

-This module pulls down contrib project data from Github and creates nodes in a Backdrop CMS website.
-In theory, code checks for existing node and only creates new nodes when none exist.
-Ability to update nodes is coming soon?
+This module will pull Backdrop CMS project data from Github into your local site.

+Currently, it works in two steps:

+1) You will fetch data from Github in 1 of 3 batches.
+The data is stored in a CSV file on the server.
+2) You will import data from CSV file using feeds.

 This module is a result of the discussion started here: https://github.com/backdrop-ops/backdropcms.org/issues/870